 - Is the item something most businesses in my industry would need to function or operate?

 If you answered yes to both questions, you can deduct the item from your taxable income.
 If you have specific questions about deducting office furniture, ask your accountant and they can determine what qualifies and how to categorize an item.

 For more business write-offs you will want to take advantage of, check out “17 Tax Benefits You Can Take Advantage of as a Small Business Owner.“

 A lot of small business owners work out of their homes instead of an actual office.
 The IRS still allows business owners to write off their home office expenses.

-If you’re working out of your home you can claim the part of your house that you work in as your office.
+If you’re working out of your home, you can claim the part of your house that you work in as your office.
 This means that you can write off part of your mortgage or rent as a business expense.
-You should calculate the square footage of your office and subtract that from your total footage to decide how much of your mortgage or rent you can write off.
-If you choose to write off your home office it’s best practice to only use that space as an office.
+You should calculate the square footage of your office and subtract that from the total square footage of your house to decide how much of your mortgage or rent you can write off.
+If you choose to write off your home office, it’s best practice to only use that space as an office.
 If you have other uses for the room then it’s not deductible.

-You can also write off other normal business costs associated with using your home like trash removal, electric and heating, snow removal and other minimal repairs to your home that would affect your business.
+You can also write off other normal business costs associated with using your home like trash removal, electric and heating, internet, snow removal, and other minimal repairs to your home that would affect your business.
 One thing you can’t include as part of your home office is a bathroom.

-The office furniture rules apply to home offices as well, so any furniture that is strictly used in your office can be deducted on your taxes.
+The office furniture rules apply to home offices as well, so if it is strictly used in your office, that office furniture is tax deductible.

 If you have any questions or need help with your business accounting and taxes, reach out to our team!
 We would love to help you any way we can!